This post is full of easy rental decorating ideas – and simple decorating ideas for anyone not in their forever home.

 It’s extra work you won’t benefit from in the long run, but I’d say it’s way worth it if the walls aren’t a pretty neutral shade you can work with.

 Speaking of, I’ll include paint colors and links/sources for the decor pieces below, but since this post will be a bit long, I’m sure a few things will get missed.
-You can see where we got everything in the rental house on the ‘Get the look: rental house’ page and see a list of the whole house paint colors here if you’re curious about anything.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.